Ever wondered why it’s almost impossible to remove calcium and hard water stains off your glass shower screens?

 Check out our video at https://alpinecarpetcleaning.com.au/shower-screen-cleaning-perth/ to see how we do it!

-Once we’ve done the work of removing the hard water staining/build up for you, use a squeegee or glass microfibre cloth to wipe down after every shower, to maintain the clear finish.
+Once we’ve done the hard work of removing the hard water staining/calcium build up, so your shower screens are looking sparkling clean again, we always suggest you use a squeegee or glass microfibre cloth to wipe down after every shower, to keep the calcium at bay.

 If you have any questions, please do not hesitate to get in touch with us by calling 0411 225 720 or emailing us at email@example.com.